ActionsDesk/enterprise-members-report-action/README.md

 # Enterprise members report action

-Action to generate a report as markdown, html or json with the members, outside collaborators and pending invites.
+Action to generate a report as markdown, html, csv or json with the members, outside collaborators and pending invites.

 ## Description